dinesveerasingam/Bike-Car-Turning-Signal-Indicator-Circuit/README.md

 The circuit is a practical implementation for vehicle signaling, ensuring safety and functionality.
 A potentiometer allows users to adjust the speed of the LED sequence.
 This project involves breadboard prototyping, PCB design, and fabrication, providing a hands-on experience in electronic circuit development.
 ________________________________________
 Features

-•	Sequential LED Blinking: Simulates the operation of turn signal indicators.
+•	Sequential LED Blinking: Simulates the operation of turn signal indicators./n
 •	Adjustable Speed: Controlled by a potentiometer for flexibility.
 •	Versatile Design: Built around the widely-used 555 Timer IC.
 •	PCB Fabrication: Designed and fabricated for a compact and efficient circuit.